-As noted below, there is no legal theory of privilege which would allow former President Trump to prevail in this litigation, and the Court should accordingly deny Plaintiff's motion for failure to show a likelihood of success.
-Because any preliminary injunction or stay of the approaching 12 November 2021 deadline would only be in the service of delay, and because, as the House of Representatives Select Committee to Investigate the January 6th Attack on the United States Capitol ("Select Committee"), the National Archives and Records Administration ("NARA"), and sixty-six former Members of Congress who also filed an amici curiae brief ("Former Congressional Amici") argued, there is an overwhelming need for the Select Committee to receive this information as soon as possible, the Court should not assist in Plaintiff's attempts to delay the inevitable.
+There is no legal theory of privilege which would allow former President Trump to prevail in this litigation, and this Court should accordingly affirm the District Court's Order because of Appellant's failure to show a likelihood of success.
+Because any preliminary injunction or stay at this point would only be in the service of delay, and because, as the House of Representatives Select Committee to Investigate the January 6th Attack on the United States Capitol ("Select Committee"), the National Archives and Records Administration, and numerous amici curiae argued, there is an overwhelming need for the Select Committee to receive this information as soon as possible, the Court should not assist in Appellant's attempts to delay the inevitable.
+Amici fully endorse the ruling of Judge Tanya S. Chutkan in this matter, although they respectfully maintain that the District Court did not go far enough and that this Court should explicitly affirm that no former President may successfully assert Executive Privilege over information for which the incumbent President has expressly waived it.

-1 Pursuant to Federal Rule of Appellate Procedure 29(a)(4), as incorporated by this Court's Local Civil Rule 7(o)(5), undersigned counsel states that no party's counsel authored this brief in whole or in part.
-Nor did any party or party's counsel, or any other person other than amici curiae or their counsel, contribute money that was intended to fund preparing or submitting this brief.
+1 Pursuant to Federal Rule of Appellate Procedure 29(a)(4), undersigned counsel states that no party's counsel authored this Brief in whole or in part.
+Nor did any party or party's counsel, or any other person other than amici curiae or their counsel, contribute money that was intended to fund preparing or submitting this Brief.